limbernie/WSHooker/README.md

 8. Timestamps in output trace — useful for measuring time between function calls

-9. Hooks functions dynamically as they are called
+9. Trace functions dynamically as they are called

 10. Tracks COM objects creation, WMI queries, and stops `Win32_Process` creation